-Two articles: “The Strengths and Limitations of Biography” by Dr. Jonathan Bonk, DACB Project Director and
+Two articles: “The Strengths and Limitations of Biography” by Dr. Jonathan Bonk, DACB Founding Director Emeritus and

 “The Craft of Writing Religious Biography,” by Dr. Dana Robert, DACB Editorial Committee member